nickswalker/nickwalker.us/collections/_projects/poster-templates.md

 ---
 title:  "Poster Templates"
 date:   2019-07-23 12:00:00 -0700
-categories: research poster design
-short_description: "Research poster templates and advice"
-block_color: "rgb(75, 46, 131)"
-featured: false
+categories: ["research", "design"]
+description: |
+    Templates for making research posters, with branding for the University of Washington and the Paul G. Allen School of Computer Science & Engineering.
 has_article: true
 ---

-{% include article_multiimage.html images="/assets/projects/poster-templates/influencing-poster.webp /assets/projects/poster-templates/template-poster.webp /assets/projects/poster-templates/villa2019-poster.webp" caption="Some posters I've made using these templates.
+{% include article_multiimage.html images="/assets/images/projects/poster-templates/influencing-poster.webp /assets/projects/poster-templates/template-poster.webp /assets/images/projects/poster-templates/villa2019-poster.webp" caption="Some posters I've made using these templates.
 Looking at them shrunken down on a screen can be a helpful reminder of what a poster looks like from a distance. "%}

 ## University of Washington